he Confederate iron-plated ship

 One of the historians of this early settlement asserts that these colonists laid the basis for a religious structure, built the first flour mills, the first ships, the first brickyards, and made the first roads, while they introduced horticulture and scientific forestry into this

 The building of nearly 2,000 churches and nearly as many schools stands to their credit ...

 Always as soon as they have provided shelter for themselves they have turned to build places of religious worship and founded institutions of higher learning with the original purpose of training clergymen and teachers ...

 Reverence for religion which is the foundation of moral power

-Calvin Coolidge continued on the subject of Swedes:
+Calvin Coolidge continued on the Swedes: